Magazines and The Law

 A short history of Minster Matters (MM)

 Since February 2008 we have also produced each issue as a "talking book" audio CD for the visually impaired, and we also podcast our audio files on the Internet.
 November 2009 saw us enter the world of ebook readers, for which we produce each issue in 4 seperate formats.
-March 2011 saw us ordering a Braille Embosser to extend the number of formats we are able to offer, which was eventually installed at the beginning of November 2011 (shipping hold-ups!).
-We are now in a position to offer Large Print versions as well.
-Sadly, at present, due to high production costs, these two latter formats will only be available to borrow via our local library.
+March 2011 saw us ordering a Braille Embosser to extend the number of formats we were able to offer, which was eventually installed at the beginning of November 2011 (shipping hold-ups!).
+We were then in a position to offer Large Print versions as well.
+Sadly, in November 2017 due to a financial squeeze, we were forced to give up our office at the library and had to reduce the equipment we were able to move, this meant us giving up the braille printer, which was donated to the KAB, and production of large print copies.

 Our magazine is delivered free of charge to all households within our electoral boundary and is available on subscription to those living further afield.
 The running costs are covered exclusively by advertisers and donations.
 The CD is hand delivered to those who have requested copies in the village, and is also available on subscription.
 Postage is free to registered blind persons via the Royal Mail.